abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

 ..  only:: draft

-    [TO BE REWRITTEN]

-..  only:: draft

     In this section we present how local search is implemented in *or-tools*.
-First, we give and overview of the implementation and describe some of its main components.
-We then detail the inner working of the local search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called in the last subsection.
+First, we give the main basic idea and present the main actors (aka classes) that participate in the local search.
+It's good to keep them in memory for the rest of this section.
+Then we overview the implementation and describe some of its main components.
+Finally, we detail the inner working of the local search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called in the last subsection.

     We present a simplified version of the local search algorithm.
-We will not miss much though and use the implemented code as a beautiful example of the way we can combine the search primitives we have already seen in the previous chapter.
+We will not miss much though and use the real
+    code as an example of the way we can combine the search primitives we have already seen in the previous chapter.

     ..  warning:: We describe a simplified version of the local search algorithm.

-Basic definitions
-^^^^^^^^^^^^^^^^^^^^^^

-..  only:: draft

 The basic idea
 ^^^^^^^^^^^^^^^^^^^^^^